 Become an employable and dynamic graduate with a degree that delivers a blend of equine science and business, along with agriculture based subject matter.

 If you are looking for a course that offers you real flexibility and advances your scientific, management and entrepreneurial knowledge, this course is for you.
 Coming from a Foundation degree or HND background, you will be able to tailor your studies to develop skills including horse breeding and genetics, bio-security, event management and journalism.

-Our equine studies course is a reliable springboard to further research or employment in the racecourse industry, equine media, consultancy or any number of avenues successfully pursued by our former graduates.
-Should your studies inspire you to go further, you may transition onto either our taught or research led MSc programmes.
+This course is a springboard to further research or employment in the equine industry with careers in equine media, equine higher education or any number of avenues successfully pursued by our graduates.

 Timetables are normally available one month before registration.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week.
 Wednesday afternoons are normally reserved for sports and societies activities.

 Each module is worth a specified number of credits.
 Each credit equates to 10 hours of total study time.
 Total study time includes scheduled teaching, independent study and assessment activity.

 Full-time students normally take modules worth 60 credits per 15 week semester but this can vary depending on your elective choice.
 Part-time students taking proportionally fewer credits per semester.
 All students take a total of 120 credits per level and 360 credits for the degree as a whole.
 Your overall grade for your degree is based on marks obtained for modules taken at level 5 and level 6 (weighted 30:70 accordingly)